NeginHz/anomaly_detection_project/README.md

 *Author:*
 **Negin Hezarjaribi**
 Applied Artificial Intelligence Student – *Model to Product*
-*“From data to decisions — in real time.”*
+*“From data to decisions, in real time.”*